The Resources Selection Policy defines the criteria used by Library collection development staff in choosing Library resources and materials.

 - The Library Director will make a decision and communicate it by letter to the complainant.

 - To appeal the decision, a complainant may request a hearing by the Library Board of Trustees.
 Such a request should be made in writing to the Library Director at least one week prior to a board meeting.
 The Library Board of Trustees advises the Library Director, who is authorized by the County Manager to make a final decision.

-Gifts are evaluated by members of the Library’s collection development staff according to criteria in the Library’s Resources Selection Policy and the Library’s Gift Policy.
-Collection development staff are responsible for determining if gifts can be used within the system.
+Gifts of materials will be evaluated by the Library’s Collection Development staff, according to the criteria in the Library’s Resources Selection Policy and the Library’s Gift policy.
+Collection Development staff are responsible for determining if gifts can be used within the system.
 Items that are not accepted into the Library’s collection may be returned or disposed of at the Library’s discretion.